raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: Something is 'not defined'
 ---

 This is a common error.
-It usually means that a variable, dictionary or list is trying to be accessed or modified before it has been defined.
+It usually means that a variable, dictionary, or list is trying to be accessed or modified before it has been defined.

 For example, you might use this code to append an item to a list: